HiddenVue/2D-Puzzle-Game/README.md

 ```
 The goal of the game is to fill in all the tiles on the screen like you would in a snake game
 if you fail you fill in all the tiles on the screen
-or get traped and your unable to move the level restarts you can also restart the level by pressing r
+or get trapped and your unable to move the level restarts you can also restart the level by pressing r
 once every tile on the screen is filled you can move to the next level
 you can also switch between levels you have beaten.
 ```